dkostmii/raisedCosine/README.md

 ![Example showing distribution for non-symmetrical range](./img/disadvantage-update-screenshot-01.png)

-As you can see, resulting distribution fits in a shorter time, than a simple exponent distribution.
+As you can see, resulting distribution fits in a shorter time, than a *simple exponent distribution*.

 How to use
 ==========